siheming/mspypeline/doc/source/analysis_options.rst

 Plots
 *****

-The GUI allows for the following plots:
+The GUI allows to create the following plots:

 .. _norm-plots: